rohityt0dev/DevOpsin45days/Day08/README.md

 ##### Introduction of Git :
 Git is a distributed version control system that changes in files, allowing Developers to collaborate efficiently and maintain a history of their project evolution.

+##### Introduction of Git Hub :
+GitHub is a leading web-based platform for version control and collaborative software development.
+It enables developers to store code in repositories, track changes using Git, and work together on projects.

 ### Version Control :
 A version control system (Vcs) is the software that track changes made in source code,keep a history of all changes.
 This way, Developers can track all chnages inside the project and revert specific version file whenever need.